scious/documentation/docs/service-level-agreement.md

 sidebar_class_name: hidden
 ---

-# Scious Search Service Level Agreement
+# Service Level Agreement

-Scious Inc., hereafter referred to as the Company, will provide Technical Responses to Service Requests received from subscribers of the Scious Search Service Level Agreement, hereafter referred to as the Customer.
+Scious Inc., hereafter referred to as the Company, will provide Technical Responses to Service Requests received from subscribers of the Service Level Agreement, hereafter referred to as the Customer.
 The time allocated to the delivery of Technical Responses shall be measured from the time of receipt of the relevant Service Request by the Company during Support Hours.
 Upon receipt of a Service Request, the Service Request will be assigned a Priority, where the Priority measures the severity of the situation.
 The Technical Response Time will depend on the Priority as follows:

 ## Priority support matrix